“Growing The Church” Sing for the Lord

 Our recommendation for an Associate Pastor looks to the future of our Church as one with a growing, sustainable, demographically balanced congregation, which has active adult participation within and outside the Church.
 We are blessed to have a senior pastor with extraordinary energy, commitment and vision.
 However, our recommendation for an Associate Pastor recognizes that our desire for growth and financial stability call for an Associate Pastor who is specifically charged with devoting their time and energy to those areas which are essential to achieving those goals.

 Lastly it is very important to keep in mind that we can only do this if each member pledges and supports the Church.
 The effort to secure and retain an associate pastor has costs in excess of our normal budget and we need to be able to pay these costs in order to take this important step in growing the church.

 We pray for your support.
 Thank you, Bill Springer

-This week, Jack Ellis gave a short message during the service on the importance of pledging and how pledging supports the music of our Church.
+Jack Ellis spoke during the service on the importance of pledging and how pledging supports the music of our Church.